-- Can we agree that Quality Management Plans are underpin sustainable woodland management; especially if you are bringing a woodland into management for the first time? - So what do we mean by Service Standard?
+- Can we agree that Quality Management Plans underpin sustainable woodland management; especially if you are bringing a woodland into management for the first time? - Particularly important in South East where: - we have so much woodland - Over half of which is semi-natural - evolving markets (which require sustainably sourced wood) - A highly interested and articulate populace - So what do we mean by Service Standard?

-The South East Service standard Pilot
+The South East Service Standard Pilot

-The SE Service Standard Pilot
+The SEL Service Standard Pilot